buddydanger/project-stacked/README.md

 ---

 ## Introduction
-**Stacked** is an alternative fantasy football format built around drafting NFL teams, placing wagers using those teams, and competing head-to-head through a season-long bankroll system.
+**Stacked** reimagines fantasy football by replacing player management with team drafting, bankroll strategy, sportsbook-style wagers, and live defensive interaction.

-Instead of managing players, participants draft a **stack** of NFL teams.
+Participants draft a **stack** of NFL teams before the season.
-Each week, they wager units on games involving their stack (or their opponent’s) under a **weekly hard cap**, while using a single defensive move to disrupt their opponent’s strategy.
+Each week, they place bets using only the teams in their stack (and their opponent’s) under a **weekly wager cap**, while using **one defensive move** to disrupt the opponent’s strategy.

-Stacked blends:
+Stacked combines:
-- Fantasy-style drafting
+- Draft strategy
-- Sportsbook-style wagering
+- Betting decision-making
+- Real-time defensive timing
-- Poker-style bankroll management
+- Season-long bankroll management
-- Light but impactful defensive interaction

-The result is a clean, strategic, low-variance format where timing, prediction, and roster construction all matter.
+It is competitive, strategic, elegant, and easy to learn.

 ---

 ## Core Concepts

 ### Your Stack
-Your **stack** is the set of NFL teams you draft before the season.
+Your **stack** is the set of NFL teams you draft.
-Your stack determines:
+Your stack defines:
-- Which NFL games you are allowed to bet on
+- Which NFL games you may bet on
+- Which teams are vulnerable to being blocked
-- What your high-value options are
+- How flexible or predictable your weekly betting options are
-- How vulnerable you are to defensive moves

-The stack is your “hand” for the entire season.

 ### Bankroll
-Each participant begins the season with a **starting bankroll** of units.
+Each participant begins the season with a **starting bankroll**.

 Suggested default:
 - **10,000 units**

-Bankroll changes based on weekly betting outcomes.
+Your bankroll changes each week.
-Running low affects future weeks (you may not be able to hit the weekly cap).
+If it runs low, you may not be able to hit the weekly cap.

 ---